 This can be especially concerning when you realise you only have a few seconds (8 seconds to be precise according to a study on human attention span) to make or break, attract or repel.
 You can’t afford to have anything blurry!

 So ok maybe you’ve got a brand, and you’re happy with how it’s attracting customers, and not considering a refresh.
 That’s great, but have you considered how old your brand is, and how things may have changed in your industry since your brand was launched?
 The one thing we can rely on is CHANGE – and it affects every business continually.
 How people perceive and choose which businesses to use or buy from has changed enormously over the past few decades even.
 40-50 years ago it was a sellers’ market, businesses were more locally orientated, customer loyalty was easier to get and even easier to keep by simply having a friendly face you recognised.

 Brand awareness was not made by the internet, but carried via word of mouth and those companies who could afford to advertise on TV were not necessarily the ones who grew the fastest.
 These days customer loyalty is extremely hard to achieve and almost impossible to keep.
-Offering a discount for repeat business simply earns short term loyalty, just stop and think of how many loyalty cards you have in your wallet?
+Offering a discount for repeat business simply earns short-term loyalty, just stop and think of how many loyalty cards you have in your wallet.
 Does the offer of a free coffee after you buy 10 make you return to that coffee house?
-Probably just as much as the ‘other’ coffee house who’s offering exactly the same.
-The ugly truth is that marketing has turned sour for many companies, with so many promotional offers effecting their bottom line some get desperate and turn to slightly underhand tactics to increase data capture.
+Probably just as much as the ‘other’ coffee house that’s offering exactly the same.
+The ugly truth is that marketing has turned sour for many companies, with so many promotional offers affecting their bottom line some get desperate and turn to slightly underhand tactics to increase data capture.